nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 * If you are an employer, encourage your employees to work from home wherever possible.
 #### ...as an official
 * Make testing free and broadly available.
-* Put strong social distancing measures in place & financially support those impacted.
+* Put strong social distancing measures in place.
 * Fund and implement extensive contact tracing and isolation efforts.
 * Financially support those impacted by social distancing measures.